-What is the SENCO's name and how can I contact them?
+What is the Special Educational Needs and Disabilities Coordinator's (SENDCO's) name and how can I contact them?

 Hello, my name is Mrs Caroline Watson and I am the qualified SENDCo for the school.
 You are welcome to contact me on 01751 472620.
-I am an experienced teacher with the national SENDCo qualification and have worked within Special Educational Needs for over twelve years.
+I am an experienced teacher with the national SENDCo qualification and have worked within Special Educational Needs for over thirteen years.
 I have taught in both primary and secondary education.
 My working days vary but I am usually at Pickering Community Infant and Nursery school on a Monday.
 Please come and have a chat if you wish to discuss your child's needs.
 I can be emailed on sendco@pickering-inf.n-yorks.sch.uk or contacted via the school office.
 I am also the SENDCo for our main partner school, Pickering Community Junior School, I am usually there on a Tuesday and a Wednesday.